-This report presents the results of a geology and geologic hazards review and evaluation conducted by Western Geologic & Environmental LLC (Western Geologic) for the proposed Crimson Ridge Phase 2 subdivision located at about 100 North Morningside Lane in Eden, Utah (Figure 1 - Project Location).
-The Project consists of a 136.22-acre parcel identified as Weber County Assessor's parcel number 20-005-0021.
-The Project is on generally east-facing slopes at the base of the Wasatch Range in western Ogden Valley in the S1/2 Section 8 and N1/2 Section 10, Township 6 North, Range 1 East (Salt Lake Base Line and Meridian; Figure 1).
-Elevation of the site ranges from about 4,948 feet to 5,744 feet above sea level.
-The property is currently undeveloped land.
-Based on a Gardner Engineering Concept Map dated September 13, 2019 the property is planned for development of a 43-lot residential subdivision.
+This report presents the results of a geology and geologic hazards review and evaluation conducted by Western Geologic & Environmental LLC (Western Geologic) for the proposed Crimson Ridge Water Reservoir located at about 1155 North Whispering Pines Lane in Eden, Utah (Figure 1 - Project Location).
+The Project area is on generally northeast-facing slopes at the base of the Wasatch Range in western Ogden Valley in the SW1/4 Section 8 and NW1/4 Section 10, Township 6 North, Range 1 East (Salt Lake Base Line and Meridian; Figure 1).
+The Project area is located within a 136.22-acre parcel identified as Weber County Assessor's parcel number 20-005-0021.
+It is our understanding that the site is planned for development of a 150,000-gallon concrete water reservoir.
+A 240 square-foot well house and new water well are also planned within the proposed Crimson Ridge Phase 2 subdivision further east.
+An existing water reservoir and well are southeast and northeast of the site.
+The proposed water reservoir location is at an elevation of about 5,368 feet to 5,398 feet above sea level.